-I’m hesitant to be rough on Sarah Waters’ The Little Stranger.
-I recently read a critique of amateur book reviewers, excuse me—I meant plebs.
-My favorite bit of Miller’s critique is when she zeroes in on an unfavorable review of Cloud Atlas that more-or-less summarizes my own opinion.
+I’m hesitant to be rough on Sarah Waters’s The Little Stranger.
+I recently read a critique of amateur book reviewers and realized that Miller is talking about reviewers like me.
+I noticed that the review of Cloud Atlas she criticizes more or less mirrors my own view of the book.

 I’ve learned to accept that a good number of the books I adore are in some part simply unintelligible to many readers.
 Sarah Waters’ The Little Stranger, a ghost story narrated by a doctor obsessed with the local stately home and the decaying upper-class family that possesses it, is one of my recent favorites.
 Reader review after reader review complains that “nothing happens” in The Little Stranger, which is manifestly untrue.